 Two chainrings at the front paired with up to 11 sprockets at the rear.
 Common gear ratios are 39t or 42t for the inner ring and 52t or 53t for the outer.
 A standard double set-up is usually the preferred choice for racing, offering the largest chainring sizes for the biggest gears possible to keep you pedalling smoothly when speeds are high.

 Some reduction of the lower gearing is possible, but only as low as a 38t inner chainring, so if it’s low gears you’re after, a standard double is not the best way to go.
+A 52t chainring can be paired with a 36t inner to form a ‘semi-compact’ chainset.

 Having three chainrings brings the possibility of adding a much smaller gear option.
 The third chainring is usually 30t or smaller, which when paired with a large ratio rear cassette, can provide an extremely low gear for use on steep climbs.
 A triple is the preferred choice for riders looking for a ‘bail-out’ option, often those regularly riding in very hilly regions.